betkh/AzureDataEngineering-CrimeInchicago/SupplementaryInfo/CourseInstructions/IngestionAssignmentReadMe.md

 When complete, write a summary document about your data and place it in the SupplementaryInfo\IngestionAnalysis  folder.
 The exact type of document is up to you, but having some graphics and tables to summarize the data will be helpful for the reader.

 Alternatively, you can use a large language model to analyze your data.
 There are tutorials available online that walk you through how to use a tool like ChatGPT for data analysis.
 In this case, capture your session via screenshots or export the session.
+A summary describing the results of your analysis is still required.

 ### Evidence and grading
 - Summary description -  a document in the SupplementaryInfo\IngestionAnalysis folder that provides information about the datasets.